pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_operational_maintenance/3_monitoring_tools.md

 Prerequisites to collect the metrics are the following:

-- Enable the metrics endpoint on Cells by providing the `CELLS_ENABLE_METRICS=true` environment variable or by adding the flag `--enable_metrics` to cells' start command.
+- Enable the metrics endpoints on Cells by providing the `CELLS_ENABLE_METRICS=true` environment variable or by adding the flag `--enable_metrics` to cells' start command.
 - [Prometheus](https://prometheus.io/)

 and for the `prometheus.yml` configuration append this instruction.